ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       https://developer.oculus.com/blog/tech-note-unity-settings-for-mobile-vr/
       https://sassybot.com/blog/lightmapping-in-unity-5/
       https://www.youtube.com/watch?v=N0zr0Eqh6ac
+      - Use the Oculus Metrics Tool to see your FPS in game.
       - For the latest improvements in low jittery headtracking please have a look in the project files directly.
       - Be aware of the fact that multithreaded rendering can't be used limiting the performance dramiticaly.
       - ARCore takes up some part of your available resources limiting your abilities even further.